NSERC Funding opportunities

 Presentation standards

 You are responsible for submitting a complete application that conforms to the presentation standards established by NSERC.
 A checklist to help you ensure that your application is complete is part of the PromoScience application summary form.
 Incomplete applications and applications that do not meet the presentation standards may be rejected or be at a disadvantage in comparison with those that are complete and respect the presentation standards.
 Where page limits are stated, pages in excess of the number permitted will be removed.
 Only the documents requested by NSERC will be made available to the selection committee.
-For more information, read the general presentation guidelines.

 Application deadline